Prepare the Azure cloud environment

-Follow these steps to create the app registration:
+Follow these steps to create the application registration:

 - Sign in to the Azure portal.

-- If you have access to multiple tenants, use the Directory + subscription filter in the top menu to select the tenant used in previous steps to register an application.
+- If you have access to multiple tenants, use the directory and subscription filter in the top menu to select the tenant used in previous steps to register an application.